 Authors should focus on the implications of their work and how readers in the academic community can benefit from and/or take meaningful action based on the content of your blog post.

 Word Count: If your submission is selected, the maximum word count of your finalized blog post is 1600.
-The minimum word count is 1000.

 Selected authors are encouraged to develop resources that further illustrate the information in their blog post such as graphs, charts, infographics, embedded videos, references, and links to additional resources for further reading and analysis.
-Authors may wish to create a short video for their finalized blog post.
-Videos should not exceed 5 minutes or solicit funding.
-Videos support the blog post in one of the following ways:

-- IUSE program PIs & Co-PIs
+- IUSE program PIs & Co-PIs,

-- Educators, researchers, evaluators, and representatives of academic institutions
+- Educators, researchers, evaluators, and representatives of academic institutions,

-- Representatives from non-profits, STEM centers, STEM discipline societies, funders, or government entities with a focus on undergraduate STEM education
+- Representatives from non-profits, STEM centers, STEM discipline societies, funders, or government entities with a focus on undergraduate STEM education,

-Speakers will be chosen based on the following criteria:
+Authors will be chosen based on the following criteria:

-- Relevancy to the overall blog theme and at least one topic listed in the description above
+- Relevancy to the overall blog theme and at least one topic listed in the description above,

-- Relevancy to an audience of IUSE principal investigators, higher education stakeholders, and the larger undergraduate STEM education community
+- Relevancy to an audience of IUSE principal investigators, higher education stakeholders, and the larger undergraduate STEM education community,

-- Compelling title, subtitle, and description of the subject you plan to cover
+- Compelling title, subtitle, and description of the subject you plan to cover,

 - Content advances and pushes the field beyond the status quo, introduces compelling evidence, clearly describes implications and practical steps readers can take, and does not shy away from uncomfortable conversation or stop short of audience empowerment